 Lloyd Tabb pioneered early versions of Looker at prior companies, coming up with ways to re-use SQL patterns to make it easier for key data individuals to deliver metrics to the business quickly and accurately.

 As cloud based, analytical databases became mainstream and Looker was well positioned to provide a language that generated SQL queries that could run directly against these warehouses.
-Analysts could now quickly encode logic in a semantic layer that business users could self serve from.
-The in database architecture meant users were not bound by pre-aggregations and could access row level detail.
+Analysts could now quickly encode logic in a semantic layer that business users could self-serve from.
+The database architecture meant users were not bound by pre-aggregations and could access row level detail.

 Jeff Garcia - CEO at Shearwater